deanwampler/spark-scala-tutorial/tutorial/README.md

     val argz = options(args.toList)
 ```

 I won't discuss the implementation of <a class="shortcut" href="#code/src/main/scala/spark/util/CommandLineOptions.scala">CommandLineOptions.scala</a> except to say that it defines some methods that create instances of an `Opt` type, one for each of the options we discussed above.
-The single argument to this method is the default value.
+The single argument given to some of the methods (e.g., `CommandLineOptions.inputPath("data/kjvdat.txt")`) specifies the default value for that option.

 ```
     val sc = new SparkContext(argz("master").toString, "Word Count (3)")